Richmond Park: Ian Dury musical bench

 In 2002 a "musical bench", designed by Mil Stricevic, was placed in a favoured viewing spot of rock singer and lyricist Ian Dury (1942–2000) near Poet's Corner.
 On the back of the bench are the words "Reasons to be cheerful", the title of one of Dury's songs.
-The solar-powered seat was intended to allow visitors to plug in and listen to eight of his songs as well as an interview, but was subjected to repeated vandalism.
-In 2015 the bench was refurbished and the MP3 players and solar panels were replaced with metal plates on which a QR code can be scanned via a smartphone.
+The solar-powered seat was intended to allow visitors to plug in and listen to eight of his songs and an interview, but was repeatedly vandalised.
+In 2015 the bench was refurbished and the MP3 players and solar panels were replaced with metal plates on which a QR code can be scanned via visitors' smartphones.
 Visitors can access nine Ian Dury and the Blockheads songs and hear Dury's Desert Island Discs interview with Sue Lawley, first broadcast on BBC Radio 4 on 15 December 1996.

 Nature

 Wildlife

-Originally created for deer hunting, Richmond Park now has 630 red and fallow deer that roam freely within much of the park.
+Originally created for deer hunting, Richmond Park now has 630 red and fallow deer that roam freely across much of the park.
 A cull takes place each November and February to ensure numbers can be sustained; about 200 deer are culled annually and the meat is sold to licensed game dealers.
-Some deer are also killed in road accidents, through ingesting litter such as small items of plastic, or by dogs.

-The park is an important refuge for other wildlife, including woodpeckers, squirrels, rabbits, snakes, frogs, toads, stag beetles and many other insects plus numerous ancient trees and varieties of fungi.
-It is particularly notable for its rare beetles.

-Richmond Park supports a large population of ring-necked parakeets.
-These bred from birds that escaped or were freed from captivity.
+The park is an important refuge for wildlife, including woodpeckers, squirrels, rabbits, snakes, frogs, toads, stag beetles and many other insects, plus numerous ancient trees and varieties of fungi.
+It is notable for its rare beetles.
+It supports a large population of rose-ringed parakeets.